dustymabe/dustymabe.com/content/post/2020-08-23/post.md

 cluster to allow specific users to log in via the GitLab identity provider.
 In the next post we'll cover performing an upgrade of the cluster.

+**NOTE**: The next post in this series is available [here](/2020/09/27/openshift-okd-on-fedora-coreos-on-digitalocean-part-3-upgrading/).